health savings account (hsa)

 THE ART INSTITUTE

-$500 for Employee Only coverage and $1,000 for Employee + 1 Dependent or Employee + Family coverage.
+If you contribute at least $1 to your HSA, the Art Institute will deposit a tax-free employer contribution into your HSA account following your eligibility date for the Aetna PPO + HSA Plan: $500 for Employee Only coverage and $1,000 for Employee + 1 Dependent or Employee + Family coverage.

-THE ART INSTITUTE CONTRIBUTES ON JULY 1*
+THE ART INSTITUTE CONTRIBUTES1*

 YOU CAN (AND SHOULD) CONTRIBUTE , TOO

-Contribute pre-tax up to $3,800 individual/$7,550 family for 2025, based on IRS limits and the Art Institute's contribution.
+Contribute pre-tax up to $3,900 for Employee Only or $7,750 for Employee + 1 Dependent and Employee + Family for 2026, based on IRS limits and the Art Institute's contribution.
 If you're age 55 or older, you can contribute up to $1,000 more.

 WATCH IT GROW